freesoul/etl-test-task/README.md

 * The price of apparments was not included (only commune + rental prices)
 * File structure (eg. making a libs folderfor the listener)
 * Making (even) more reusable the code in transformer_lib, merger_lib, etc
+* Add limits to the API requests (currently size is 2000, which is enough), and limited size insertion bulks

 # Running

 Git clone.
 Install composer and docker-compose if you do not have them.
 You may need to `sudo chmod 666 /var/run/docker.sock`.
-Run `docker-compose up` and you should have the API working on http://localhost:5000 (but you need to specify the exact route, as there is no Swagger).
+Also I do not remember if `sudo apt-get install python3-openpyxl` installs something that is low level enough to be needed Run `docker-compose up` and you should have the API working on http://localhost:5000 (but you need to specify the exact route, as there is no Swagger).